refgenie/refgenie/docs/populate.md

-# Replace refgenie registry paths with asset file paths
+# Make configuration files portable with refgenie populate commands

-`refgenie populate` and `refgenie populater` commands can be used to replace refgenie registry paths with asset file paths.
-For example, go from `refgenie://hg38/fasta` to `/home/johndoe/genomes/hg38/fasta/default/hg38.fa`.
+Use `refgenie populate` to replace registry paths (*e.g.* `refgenie://hg38/fasta`) in text files with asset file paths (*e.g.* `/home/johndoe/genomes/hg38/fasta/default/hg38.fa`).
+The remote version, `refgenie populatr`, will replace your registry path with a URI, like `s3://path/to/asset.xyz` or `http://path/to/asset.xyz` for use in an ephemeral compute environment.
+This powerful features allows you to write configuration files and scripts with maximum portability for anything you might need to configure with reference genome paths.

 # Motivation